 We are a clinical stage biopharmaceutical company.
-Our strategy is to focus our efforts on the development of immune modulator product candidates with the potential to treat solid cancers, T-cell lymphomas, autoimmune, allergic and infectious diseases.
-We have built a pipeline of five programs, three of which are in clinical development.
+Our strategy is to focus our efforts on the development of immune modulator product candidates with the potential to treat solid cancers, T cell lymphomas, autoimmune, allergic and infectious diseases.
+We have three product candidates which are in clinical development for treatment of various solid tumors and lymphomas.